tawi1/DotsTrafficCity/docs/source/trafficCar.rst

 Raycast
 ~~~~~~~~~~~~

+Config
+""""""""""""""""""

-:ref:`Config. <trafficCarRaycastConfig>`
+:ref:`TrafficCarRaycastConfig. <trafficCarRaycastConfig>`

-Modes:
+Debugger
+""""""""""""""""""

+:ref:`TrafficCarRaycastDebugger. <trafficCarRaycastDebugger>`

+Modes
+""""""""""""""""""

 * `Hybrid mode` : raycast is activated only when the selected targets are close to the car.
 * `Raycast only` : raycasts are sent constantly.

 To define raycast targets for `Hybrid` or `Raycast only` modes, redefine the `GetTargetQuery` method in the ``TrafficCarRaycastObstacleTargetQueryProvider`` class, which returns the `EntityQuery <https://docs.unity.cn/Packages/com.unity.entities@1.0/api/Unity.Entities.EntityQuery.html>`_ of the targets.